 Control 1: Appoint a COVID-19 leadership team as subject matter experts that assure departmental compliance with all laws, regulations, mandates, safety protocols, etc., to coordinate and disseminate all related notices and communications, and to field and answer questions from our community.

 Objective 3: Memorialize changes to business processes and internal controls necessitated by the response to the pandemic.
-Leadership disseminates to all staff with directive of expectations for compliance through adherence to all internal controls.
+Leadership disseminates to all staff with directives of expectations for compliance through adherence to all internal controls.

-Risk 1: New programs, sources of funds and/or working remotely may require doing normal business in different ways.
+Risk 1: New programs, sources of funds, and/or working remotely may require doing normal business in different ways.
 Lack of documentation of changes to procedures, and the decisions leading to them, leave the department exposed to audit findings, and other operational and compliance compromises

-Control 1: Each business unit will identify, document and train staff on new protocols, changes to their usual protocols, and workarounds.
+Control 1: Each business unit will identify, document, and train staff on new protocols, changes to their usual protocols, and workarounds.

 Control 2: Decisions are vetted and documented at the senior staff level.

 Objective 4: Draft Telework and Return to Work Plans